HGVSnomenclature/VarNomen/_bg-material/refseq.md

 *	the coding DNA reference sequence should be complete, cover the major and largest transcript known and include as many exons as possible, even when this transcript has not been proven to actually exist in nature
 	*	exons that disrupt the main reading frame should not be included
 	*	for human, [EBI](http://www.ensembl.org/Help/Glossary?id=346){:target="\_blank"} uses the following hierarchy to select the prefered transcript: **1.** longest CCDS translation with no stop codons. **2.** if no (1), choose the longest Ensembl/Havana merged translation with no stop codons. **3.** if no (2), choose the longest translation with no stop codons. **4.** if no translation, choose the longest non-protein-coding transcript.
+*	when a gene is located on the minus strand the location of a variant nucleotide may differ when described based on a genomic or a coding DNA reference sequence.
+Applying the 3'rule, NC\_000023.10:g.32361300del describes the deletion of a T from a mononucleotide stretch in the DMD gene.
+On the opposite strand NC\_000023.10:g.32361300 links to nucleotide NM\_004006.1:c.5690.
+However, applying the 3'rule, based on a coding DNA reference sequence this variant is described as NM\_004006.1:c.5697del (linking to NC\_000023.10:g.32361293).
+See also [different genomic (g.) and coding DNA (c.) descriptions](/recommendations/DNA/variant/repeated/).

 {:#DNAn}